TID-103: Microarchitectural Side Channels

 Known Exploitable Weakness

 Cache Timing was used to create micro-architecture side-channels in devices to read whether data was in the cache or not for the Spectre/Meltdown based-attacks.
 Through this side-channel data leak, it would be possible to dump entire sections of program memory in the case of Spectre/Meltdown, and kernel memory in the case of Meltdown.
-Both Spectre and Meltdown have been observed in the wild.
+Both Spectre and, to a lesser extent, Meltdown have been observed in the wild by antivirus vendors.

 CWE